 New storytelling

 How do we move on from closed episodes?
 We would love to build natural history content that is bingeable on iPlayer, that has cliff-hangers or other devices designed to pull in audiences and keep them hooked from one episode to the next.
-Or how can we borrow formats or structures from more poppy entertainment genres or documentary and use them in the animal world?
+Can we borrow formats or structures from more other genres and apply them to the animal world?

 New technology

-New filming technologies used in Planet Earth III have enabled us to witness animal behaviour in ways that have never been seen before.
-From remotely filming from thousands of miles away the largest gathering of octopus on earth, two miles down in the ocean, to hearing the sounds of minute treehoppers for the first time deep in the forest, technological developments are opening up the natural world like never before.
-Moments like this also help create amazing word of mouth buzz, which draws in new viewers.
-Think about how we can capture the rapid pace of change in the natural world.
+Technological developments are opening up the natural world like never before.
+New filming technologies used in Asia enabled us to witness animal behaviour in ways that have never been seen and filming tigers close-up by drone showed them in a totally fresh way.
+Moments like this also help create word of mouth buzz, drawing in new viewers.
 What other subjects would benefit from new technologies can we utilise to amaze our audience and give them unique new access?

-How can our single films bring new angles and stories about the natural world to audiences?
+How can we bring in new audiences and perspectives about the natural world through narrative storytelling?

-We are looking for more human-led, narrative stories.
-This could be following the scientists and researchers who have worked with animals for decades and know them intimately, or people who have a close relationship with animals through where they live, be it troubled or symbiotic.
-It’s also a great way to feature diverse talent at the heart of the stories.
-In the award-winning wildlife cameraman Vianet Djenguet embarks on a journey of a lifetime - documenting a gruelling but critical conservation effort to habituate a family of eastern lowland gorillas.
-But, unexpectedly for Vianet, the mission pushes him to re-explore personal beliefs influenced by his past.
+This could involve following scientists and researchers who know animals intimately, or people who have a close relationship with them through shared habitat.
+In the multi award-winning Silverback wildlife cameraman Vianet Djenguet embarks on a journey of a lifetime - documenting a grueling but critical conservation effort to habituate a family of eastern lowland gorillas.
+But unexpectedly for Vianet, the mission also pushes him to re-explore issues from his past.

 Archive